ahsonkhan/Universe/docs/BillOfMaterials.md

   - ship - used for files that will be published to NuGet.org, microsoft.com, or other official publication locations
   - shipoob - used for files that will be distributed in other mechanism.
   - noship - these files should not be published to partner teams or released publically.
 This may include test artifacts.

+## Example usage: signing

+In the example above, some of the `<Artifact>` items were marked `ShouldBeSigned="true"`.
+Our signing tool could use this as a way to determine which files should be passed on to signing.